Eluinhost/TeamspeakAuth/docs/INSTALL.md

 `grunt configure`

-The last option of this command is to run migrations on your database.
+You can then set up your database by running:

+`php console/console.php schema:update`

 Assuming you passed correct parameters during the configure prompts this will then create the database structure in the database supplied

 Step 3: Startup the Auth Server
 -------------------------------

-You can then start the fake minecraft server by changing into the authserver directory and running:
+You can then start the fake minecraft server by changing by running:

-`node AuthServer.js`
+`php console/console.php server:start`

 Step 4: Setup your webserver
 ----------------------------